glburman/ListPagerRazorLibrary/README.md

             afTokenSelector: "input[name='__RequestVerificationToken']"
         }

-        let afToken = null;
+        //we'll be good and handle the anti-forgery token as well' let afToken = null;

-        window.onload = () => {
+        //or whatever other doc-ready handler you prefer window.onload = () => {

-            // Html Helper renders this token
+            //Standard @Html.AntiForgeryToken() renders the token
             afToken = document.querySelectorAll(constants.afTokenSelector)[0].value;

+            // Pager.js provides this async Fetch-API-based Ajax POST method, "postState" but
+            // note that error handling is just catch-and-throw, so you can re-catch here or,
-            // ListPager provides a set of Fetch API based Ajax POST methods pager.postState(constants.urlBase, afToken, pagerState, constants.partialViewTarget)
+            // if you want to use a another ajax library simply include it in your page and use it here. pager.postState(constants.urlBase, afToken, pagerState, constants.partialViewTarget)
         }

-        // ListPager constants are static (Pager.constants not pager.constants)
+        // pager.js constants are static (Pager.constants not pager.constants)
         document.addEventListener(Pager.constants.pagingEventName, (e) => {

-            // postEvent extracts state from the Event object then calls pager.postState(...) pager.postEvent(e, constants.urlBase, afToken, pagerState, constants.partialViewTarget)
+            // postEvent method extracts state from the Event object then calls pager.postState(...)
+            // if you want to handle that outside of pager.js you'll need to implement it here pager.postEvent(e, constants.urlBase, afToken, pagerState, constants.partialViewTarget)

-                // if the dom target parameter was null, this would be: .then(json =>{ // do things }) .then(text => {
+                // if the dom target parameter (constants.partialViewTarget) was null, this would be:
+                // .then(json =>{ // do things })
+                .then(text => {
+                    //otherwise we did it for you
                     console.log("this was inserted into the DOM at the target element->", text) })
         })